 Church of St John the Evangelist Sutton Veny

-The foundation stone of the church of St. John the Evangelist was laid in 1866 and the church was dedicated two years later by the Bishop of Sodor and Man.
+By way of historical background, the foundation stone of the church of St. John’s was laid in 1866 and the church was dedicated two years later by the Bishop of Sodor and Man.
 It is an impressive building in an Early English style by J.L.
 Pearson, built at the expense of the Everett family as a memorial to Joseph Everett of Greenhill who died in 1865.
 It is built of Frome stone with Box stone dressings, cruciform in plan with a tower and tall spire over the crossing, large five-light windows to east and west and a rose window in the north transept.
-Inside are stone rib vaults to the crossing and chancel which are Pearson's trade mark.
+Inside are stone rib vaults to the crossing and chancel which are Pearson's trademark.

 The altar was presented to the church at the time of its consecration by the then Bishop of Salisbury, and the reredos was given by the parish.
 The belfry and ringing chamber in the tower are reached by an outside staircase.
 The six bells were brought from the old church and in 1927 were re-hung in a metal frame.